pandas-dev/pandas-stubs/docs/philosophy.md

 - when writing `overload`s that return incompatible return values, or
 - when type checkers have bugs themselves.

-Since mypy and pyright behave slightly differently, we use spearate ignore comments for them.
+Since mypy and pyright behave slightly differently, we use separate ignore comments for them.

 - If mypy reports an error, please use `# type: ignore[<error code>]`